The Australian Government supports Australia's contemporary music industry.

 Revive: a place for every story, a story for every place, Australia’s cultural policy, recognises the importance of contemporary music and is increasing the support for the music industry.

-To get in contact with the Contemporary Music team, please email music@arts.gov.au.
+To get in contact with the Contemporary Music Team in the Office for the Arts, please email music@arts.gov.au or call 02 6136 8008.

 Current music industry support and funding opportunities